University Health Services

 Each person entering the Student Health Center, including staff, will be screened for symptoms of respiratory infection (fever, cough, shortness of breath) and have their temperatures checked with no-contact infrared thermometers.

 - Limiting visitors

 To help keep our patients, staff, and community safe, we are temporarily limiting visitors in our clinic.
 No visitors will be permitted except under special circumstances.

 - Extra cleaning measure

-High touch areas will be disinfected regularly throughout the day.
+High-touch areas will be disinfected regularly throughout the day.
 Exam areas will also be disinfected to appropriate standards.
 Multiple alcohol-based hand rub stations are accessible.
-Any person entering the building will be asked to clean their hands with alcohol-based hand rub.

 - Pharmacy curbside pickup and delivery

 The UHS Pharmacy is open and fully stocked.
 You can pick up a prescription without having to get out of your car.
 No car?
 No problem!
 You can also wait outside the building and have your prescription delivered to you outside.
 Prescriptions can even be mailed to your home for $4.00 monthly.